Working Lands for Wildlife Position Note

 • Proficiency with ArcGIS and USDA Conservation Desktop.

 • Valid driver’s license required; some use of personal vehicle may be required (mileage reimbursement provided).

 • Must be able to obtain USDA Federal Security Clearance.

-Education and Experience Preferred: A minimum requirement for this position is a Bachelor of Science Degree in Wildlife Management, Range Management, or closely related natural resources field.
+Education and Experience Preferred: A minimum requirement for this position is a Bachelor of Science Degree in Wildlife Management, Forestry, or closely related natural resources field.
 Proven experience working with USDA Farm Bill programs (CRP, CREP, ACEP, EQIP and CSP) is preferred.

-APPLICATION REQUIREMENTS: a cover letter, resume and 3 references must be combined into a single Microsoft Word document or PDF file before uploading to our Recruitment website at www.pheasantsforever.org/jobs If you have questions, contact: Casey Bergthold, Missouri State Coordinator, firstname.lastname@example.org or 573-823-0675.
+Application Requirements: Combine your cover letter, resume and 3 references into a single Microsoft Word document or Adobe Acrobat PDF file before uploading on our Recruitment website: www.pheasantsforever.org/jobs .
+If you have further questions about the position, contact Casey Bergthold, Missouri State Coordinator, email@example.com or 573-823-0675.

-Pheasants Forever & Quail Forever is an EEO Employer/Vet/Disabled
+Pheasants Forever & Quail Forever are an EEO Employer/Vet/Disabled.